makersacademy/acebook-rails-template/README.md

 ```
 As a user
 So that I can see what my amigos are saying
-I want to be able to see all the posts on Acebook
+I want to be able to view all the posts on Acebook
 ```
 ```
 As a user